kshetline/rpi-acu-rite-temperature/README.md

 `rpi-acu-rite-temperature` can be used for JavaScript/TypeScript programming in a Node.js environment, or the included C++ code can be used directly.
 It is the JavaScript/TypeScript interface that is documented here.

-Full functionality requires a Raspberry Pi, but this code can be installed and compiled under MacOS (and perhaps Windows as well — not yet verified) in such a way that it returns simulated data for testing and development use.
+Full functionality requires a Raspberry Pi, but this code can be installed and compiled under MacOS or Windows in such a way that it returns simulated data for testing and development use.

 ---
 > **Breaking changes:**